gl-inet/gl-thread-dev-board/README.md

 ```

-####   (2)Flashing
+####   Flashing

-​	GL Thread DEV Board is connected to ubuntu by J-LINK burner, and flashing the firmware to GL Thread DEV Board.
+GL Thread DEV Board is connected to ubuntu by J-LINK burner, and flashing the firmware to GL Thread DEV Board.

 ```
 west flash --erase